What personal information do we hold?

 The OPCC keeps a record of this information for monitoring purposes and publishes details of the funding award on our website.

 What is the legal basis for our use of your personal information?

 The OPCC is a public authority and has certain powers and responsibilities.
-The lawful basis on which we will process your personal data is in the exercise of our official authority and/or in performance of a task in the public interest.
-Our public duty can be found in the Police Reform & Social Responsibility Act 2011 (Section 9) which allows us to award crime and disorder reduction grants.
+We process your personal data in the exercise of our official authority and/or to perform a task in the public interest.
+Our public duty can be found in the Police Reform & Social Responsibility Act 2011 (Section 9.)
+This allows us to award crime and disorder reduction grants.

 In respect of awarding contracts and commissioning services, our legal basis for processing your personal data will be on the basis that it is necessary for the performance of a contract or to take steps to enter into a contract.

 We handle your personal information according to Part 2 of the UK Data Protection Act 2018.
 The act applies the EU’s General Data Protection Regulation (GDPR) standards for the processing of data considered to be ‘general data’.

 We store personal data securely on our computer systems or in our physical files.
 Our staff, partners, contractors and volunteers access it when required to do so for a lawful purpose.

 The OPCC is committed to ensuring that the personal and sensitive information it holds about individuals is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.

 We regularly review your personal information and assess whether it is lawful for us to continue to keep it.

 When your information is no longer required for any purpose listed in this notice or there is no longer a lawful purpose for processing it, we destroy it.